 Based on the Clearing Member’s status Direct Clearing Member (DCM), General Clearing Member (GCM) or OTC Clearing Member (OTC CM)), the minimum Default Fund contribution is determined by Eurex Clearing as follows (minimum requirement):

 In addition, the Default Fund requirements are dynamic considering the overall risk exposure of the single Clearing Member towards the CCP.
-The Default Fund requirement is determined by the highest single

 The total margin requirement includes all products and asset classes cleared by the Clearing Member.